GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module4/README.md

 Started the Julia notebook.
 REally enjoy it!
 I have covered some variable assignment stuff and a whole lot of operator stuff and math functions.
 Hopefully next session I will do file I/O, loops, and arrays.

+### 7/20
+Decided it would be best to break up that scratch notebook because it was starting to get too cumbersome to navigate.
+I started the second scratch and talked about data types along with function decorators.
+Didn't get to work on too much though.

 ------------------------------------------------------------------------------------------------------------------

 # File List